everpress-co/mailster/readme.txt

 = Version 2.4.4 =

+* fixed: redirecting issue with spaces in URLs

+= Version 2.4.3 =

 * fixed: post_category tag now shows categories names again
 * fixed: permalink issue with WPML add on
 * improved: links from deleted campaigns end up in a 404